Table of contents

 Test SAML SSO

-2. Log in as one of the users in your Active Directory and you will be automatically logged in to Cloud One.
+3. Log in as one of the users in your Active Directory and you will be automatically logged in to Trend Cloud One.

-If you are having difficulties, please reference our troubleshooting SAML guide for assistance.
+If you are having difficulties, see troubleshooting SAML guide.